deptagency/contentful-migrate/README.md

     -t, --access-token [access-token]  CMA token, defaults to your environment variable CONTENTFUL_MANAGEMENT_ACCESS_TOKEN if empty
     -s, --space-id [space-id]          space id to use (defaults to environment variable CONTENTFUL_SPACE_ID) -e, --environment-id [env-id]      id of the environment within the space (defaults to environment variable CONTENTFUL_ENV_ID if set, otherwise defaults to 'master')
-    -c, --content-type [content-type]  one or more content type to bootstrap with choice to overwrite migration state -a, --all                          apply bootstrap to all with choice to overwrite migration state
 ```

-Example: executing the command `ctf-migrate bootstrap -c post -s <space-id>` will create a file where the `up` command will generate the exact snapshot of the `Post` content model
+Example: executing the command `ctf-migrate bootstrap -s <space-id>` will create a file where the `up` command will generate the exact snapshot of the `Post` content model

 ### create